microsoft/vscode-wiki/How-to-Contribute.md

 To avoid multiple pull requests resolving the same issue, let others know you are working on it by saying so in a comment.

+### Spell check errors

+Pull requests that fix spell check errors in **user facing** text are welcomed but please make sure it doesn't touch multiple areas, otherwise it will be difficult to review.
+Pull requests only fixing spell check errors in source code are **not** recommended.

 ## Packaging

 Code can be packaged for the following platforms: `win32-ia32 | win32-x64 | darwin | linux-ia32 | linux-x64 | linux-arm`